corda/corda/sgx-jvm/linux-sgx/SampleCode/SealedData/README.txt

 How to Build/Execute the Sample Code
 ------------------------------------
 1. Install Intel(R) Software Guard Extensions (Intel(R) SGX) SDK for Linux* OS
+2. Make sure your environment is set:
+    $ source ${sgx-sdk-install-path}/environment
-2. Build the project with the prepared Makefile:
+3. Build the project with the prepared Makefile:
     a.
 Hardware Mode, Debug build:
         $ make
     b.
 Hardware Mode, Pre-release build: